Sellsword9/Rust--Templates/README.md

 3. ### Json-Server:
    This repo is for using json-server and node in general with an Actix server

-4. ### Godot bindings:
-   Setup of Rust libraries for Godot to use and a Makefile to manage building

 5. ### Mouse reader
    Not really a template, but a simple program that reads the mouse position and prints it to the console.